Our guide to wine tourism in the Vienne

 On this territory, different grape varieties are produced: Cabernet Franc for red, Chenin for white and Chardonnay for sparkling wines.

-The peculiarity of Saumur wines du Loudunais is that they age and are vinified in cellars dug into the tuffeau, in old mushroom beds, such as can be found near Saumur.
-Thus, they benefit from a stable temperature all year round, between 10 and 15°.
+The peculiarity of Saumur wines of Loudunais is that they age and are vinified in cellars dug into the tuffeau, in old mushroom farms, as can be found near Saumur.
+Thus, they benefit from a stable temperature all year round, between 10 and 15 °.
 Often, the vines are located above these cellars, on a clay-limestone subsoil.
-About thirty winegrowers are present in the Loudunais country, distributed between 9 municipalities and over nearly 500 hectares in AOC Saumur.
+Around thirty winegrowers are present in the Pays du Loudunais, spread across 9 communes and over nearly 500 hectares in AOC Saumur.

 On the wine route in the Vienne